Bond (finance): Investing in bonds

 Bonds are bought and traded mostly by institutions like central banks, sovereign wealth funds, pension funds, insurance companies, hedge funds, and banks.
 Insurance companies and pension funds have liabilities which essentially include fixed amounts payable on predetermined dates.
 They buy the bonds to match their liabilities, and may be compelled by law to do this.
 Most individuals who want to own bonds do so through bond funds.
 Still, in the U.S., nearly 10% of all bonds outstanding are held directly by households.

 The volatility of bonds (especially short and medium dated bonds) is lower than that of equities (stocks).
-Thus, bonds are generally viewed as safer investments than stocks, but this perception is only partially correct.
+Thus, bonds are generally viewed as safer investments than equities, but this perception is only partially correct.
 Bonds do suffer from less day-to-day volatility than stocks, and bonds' interest payments are sometimes higher than the general level of dividend payments.
 Bonds are often liquid – it is often fairly easy for an institution to sell a large quantity of bonds without affecting the price much, which may be more difficult for equities – and the comparative certainty of a fixed interest payment twice a year and a fixed lump sum at maturity is attractive.
 Bondholders also enjoy a measure of legal protection: under the law of most countries, if a company goes bankrupt, its bondholders will often receive some money back (the recovery amount), whereas the company's equity stock often ends up valueless.
 However, bonds can also be risky but less risky than stocks: